mavris/LogDisabler-Plugin-Alcatraz/README.md

 ###Known issues
 - LogDisabler will replace any `NSLog(` and `print(` strings.
 So if you have any `NSString` with substring `NSLog(` or `print(` it will be replaced.
 - If your `NSLog` or `print` is more than one line (with return character between) then the LogDisabler will comment out only the first line and not the others.
+Or if you have other code in the same line after `NSLog` or `print` it will affected.

 ###Technical Stuff
 LogDisabler is using UNIX's utility `sed`.